 CCSA's Charter Employee Services and the Association of American Educators are proud to announce scholarships specifically designed to meet the needs of California's charter school educators.
 CES participants are eligible to receive up to $300 to attend the 18th Annual CA Charter Schools Conference at the San Diego Convention Center March 7-10th, 2011--the exclusive charter school professional event of the year.
 A total of $10,000 in scholarships will be awarded.

-CCSA runs a comprehensive portfolio of programs and services for operating charter schools, charter development teams, charter support organizations, charter-friendly businesses, and charter professionals.
+CCSA offers a comprehensive portfolio of programs and services for operating charter schools, charter development teams, charter support organizations, charter-friendly businesses, and charter professionals.
 This fact sheet outlines the services offered by the Association.

 Charter school news for the week ending November 12, 2010.